Soham2412/soham2412/README.md

 - **Student Result Analysis**
   Analyze marks data and visualize performance using Python.

-📌 All source code & datasets are available on my GitHub repositories.
+📌 All source codes & datasets are available on my GitHub repositories.

 ---